White House Chief Floral Designer: Overview

 The chief floral designer heads the White House Flower Shop in the White House basement.
 The chief floral designer leads a staff of four assistant designers and works with the first lady, chief usher, and White House social secretary to plan arrangements and decorations for state dinners, receptions, and day-to-day placement throughout the ceremonial rooms and Executive Residence.
 The chief floral designer serves at the president's pleasure and may be appointed, or reappointed, by each administration.
-Dowling's predecessor as the chief floral designer was Nancy Clarke, who began working at the White House in 1978 during the administration of President Jimmy Carter, first as a part-time volunteer, and eventually becoming full-time permanent staff in 1981 during the administration of President Ronald Reagan.
+The first chief floral designer was Nancy Clarke, who began working at the White House in 1978 during the administration of President Jimmy Carter, first as a part-time volunteer, and eventually becoming full-time permanent staff in 1981 during the administration of President Ronald Reagan.
 Nancy Clarke served six first families during her 31 years at the White House.
 She retired on May 31, 2009, and was an author and lecturer until her death in January 2012.